-Bauer Power: Indians Baffle Judge, Yanks 4-0 In ALDS Opener
+Bauer power: Indians baffle Judge, Yanks 4-0 in ALDS opener

+Trevor Bauer made Aaron Judge look silly, and made his manager look like a genius.

+One year after nearly costing the Indians a trip to the World Series, Bauer helped them take the first step back.

-CLEVELAND (AP) — Trevor Bauer chopped slugger Aaron Judge and New York’s other big bats down to size, and Jay Bruce drove in three runs as the Cleveland Indians began chasing their first World Series title in 69 years with a 4-0 win over the Yankees on the Thursday night in the opener of the AL Division Series.
+Named a surprise starter for Game 1, Bauer chopped Judge and New York’s other big bats down to size, and Jay Bruce drove in three runs as Cleveland began chasing its first World Series title in 69 years with a 4-0 win over the Yankees on the Thursday night in the opener of the AL Division Series.

-Bauer struck out Judge three times, twice getting the MVP candidate looking.
-He allowed just two hits in 6 2-3 innings before manager Terry Francona turned to baseball’s best bullpen, using Andrew Miller and closer Cody Allen to finish the three-hitter.
+Bauer struck out Judge three times , twice getting the MVP candidate looking.
+He allowed just two hits in 6 2-3 innings before manager Terry Francona, who chose to start the right-hander over ace Corey Kluber, turned to baseball’s best bullpen, using Andrew Miller and closer Cody Allen to finish the three-hitter.

-Allen came in with two on and two outs in the eighth to face, who struck out for the fourth time and angrily snatched at his bat frustration.
-Allen worked the ninth for a save.
+Allen came in with two on and two outs in the eighth to face Judge, who struck out for the fourth time and the rookie angrily snatched at his bat frustration.
+Allen then worked the ninth for a save.

 Bruce connected for a two-run homer in the fourth off Sonny Gray and added a sacrifice fly in the fifth as the Indians began a journey to try and end the majors’ longest Series title drought.

-Bauer was Francona’s surprise pick to start Game 1 over ace Corey Kluber, and the eccentric right-hander, perhaps best known for slicing a pinkie open while repairing a drone during last year’s postseason, delivered a performance that started October just right for the Indians.
+Eyebrows were raised when Francona picked Bauer instead of Kluber, and the eccentric right-hander, perhaps best known for slicing a pinkie open while repairing a drone during last year’s postseason and bleeding all over the mound in Toronto, delivered a performance that started October just right for the Indians.

-Kluber, an 18-game winner during the regular season, will start Game 2 on Friday against CC Sabathia.
+“The mindset was to go out there like a closer in the first inning and put up a scoreless inning at all costs,” Bauer said.
+“And then if I was still in the game, do it again in the second inning and the third and on until I was taken out of the game.
+So no-hitter, 10-hitter, or whatever, that was the mindset.
+I never really strayed from that.”

 Coming off their win over Minnesota in the wild-card game Tuesday, when Judge homered in his playoff debut, the Yankees came in with momentum.